 By Sonja from Migrating Miss

-When thinking about cities to visit in Sweden you mustn’t forget about beautiful Luleå.
+When thinking about cities in Sweden you mustn’t forget about beautiful Luleå.

 Luleå is located in the north of Sweden, in what is known as Swedish Lapland.
 However, don’t just think that means you should visit in winter.
 It does have all the epic Sweden attractions you would expect in Lapland in winter, like seeing the northern lights, ice fishing, driving on ice roads, dog sledding, snowmobiles, you name it!
 But it’s also a great summer destination.